 Mobil’s High-Flying Trademark

-Perched atop a former oil company headquarters building, now a luxury hotel, a winged oil patch icon welcomes visitors.
+Perched atop the former oil company’s headquarters building, now a luxury hotel, the red winged oil patch icon welcomes visitors.
 The Mobil Oil Company’s Pegasus trademark has been a feature of the Dallas skyline since welcoming a national oil and gas convention in 1934.

 The red Pegasus remains among the most recognized corporate symbols in American petroleum history.
 Although the Dallas skyscraper’s twin flying red horses – one on each side - no longer rotate, the neon glow is once again bright.